Understanding Competent, Qualified and Certified Persons!

 To explain qualified person, we need to break down definition.
 A recognized degree in structural engineering may indicate that a person is qualified to analyze a boom deficiency for example.
 A degree in a non-related field would not.
 A certificate of training, would have to be in a related field to be an indication of qualification.
 A certificate of crane operator training may not prove that a person is a qualified rigger.

 A journeyman rigger with 25 years of experience may have learned the trade from more experienced riggers over time without any formal rigger training, and yet he may well demonstrate the ability to solve problems associated with rigging and therefore be a qualified rigger.

 A “Certified Person” is one who has passed stringent written and practical exams related to the work that he will perform.
-OSHA requires the organization providing the examinations be accredited by an accrediting agency such as the American National Standards Institute (ANSI) or the National Commission for Certifying Agencies (NCCA).
-Certification testing for crane operators, riggers and signalpersons are offered by accredited organizations including the National Commission for the Certification of Crane Operators (NCCCO) and others.
-Becket Training & Consulting offers training and testing for candidates pursuing NCCCO certification.
+OSHA 29 CFR 1926.1427 requires the organization providing examinations for crane operators to be accredited by an accrediting agency such as the American National Standards Institute (ANSI) or the National Commission for Certifying Agencies (NCCA).
+Certification testing for crane operators, riggers and signalpersons and others are offered by accredited organizations.

 Contact us here for a free conversation and to learn more about Competent, Qualified and Certified persons in crane industry.